-Upon first glance, I fell in love with this baby and now I honestly don't want to let it go...
-Like seriously. :) haha It's like that same old feeling of losing something with great sentimental value *sniff* Oh well, the most alluring part of this phone was its responsive touchscreen, the screws, the back and I mean everything.
+Upon first glance, I fell in love with this baby and now, I honestly don't want to let it go.
+Like seriously. :) It's like that same old feeling of losing something with great sentimental value. *sniff* Oh well, some of the most alluring parts of this phone are its responsive touchscreen, the screws, the back and I mean everything.
 Besides looking stylish, HD Mini is jam-packed with features and it provides me the most flexibile and intuitive interface for a phone.
 Overall performance of the OS is simply great and user-friendly, as well as the Sense UI.
 The Sense UI is simply awesome by making HD Mini works in a simpler way when it comes to customization and personalizing my phone.

 With HD Mini, I was able to DISCOVER THE UNEXPECTED...Need I say more?